Free Shipping on Orders of $25 or More! (Shipping Only Available to the Continental U.S.)

 Kitten being held

 After spending time outside, you’ll want to check your pets for fleas.
 Though these pests are small, you should be able to spot them moving through your pet’s fur.
+They like to hang out near your pet’s neck, shoulders, tail, and legs.
+Using a flea comb can help you to check their fur.
+Comb through their hair looking for fleas or flea dirt, which will look like small black specks.
 It’s also a good idea to examine pets after they have spent time near other animals.
 Fleas can hop from one host to another.

 Bathe Pets Regularly